AttackOnJasper/University-notes/fl-studio/fl-studio.md

    - Horizontally: drag the size of the moving bar
 - Magnet button: adjust the closest step that a pattern auto attach to after dragging
    - `None` is not recommended
+- Knobs value can be changed by dragging up or down
+   - Most knobs and sliders can be linked to external/internal controllers
 - Slide button: cut a pattern into two

 ## Channel Rack